-We’re all being encouraged to recycle and take more responsibility when managing our waste.
-Some things are easier to manage than others but some people find themselves asking the question: can all food waste be composted?
+We’re all being encouraged to recycle and take more responsibility when managing our food waste.
+Some things are easier to manage than others but some people find themselves asking the question: Can all food waste be composted?

 Do I need to prepare food waste before composting?